quicksilver/1Password-Plugin/README.markdown

 For this plugin to work, you must have **Mac OS X Leopard or higher (10.5+)** and **1Password 3+**.
 It is also recommended you upgrade to QS β58+ if you're having problems.

+You can download the latest version and any previous versions from the Github downloads page [here](http://github.com/pjrobertson/1Password-Plugin/downloads "Download")

 ### Actions

 Having selected a login there are 2 actions that you can perform.